 This post offers creative ideas for integrating an inbound marketing approach with your qualifications statement:Read More

 Strong client relationships can be summed up in one word: loyalty.
-Whether you’re fundraising, trying to develop business, providing better services or gaining greater market share, inbound marketing is the method you should use to build strong client relationships and reach your goals.
+Whether you’re fundraising, trying to develop business, providing better services, or gaining more significant market share, inbound marketing is the method you should use to build strong client relationships and reach your goals.
 After all, if you spend all your time on outbound marketing and none on inbound, you’re like a doctor who uses bloodletting to cure a headache.
-The technique may date back farther, but it’s much less effective than modern day solutions.
+The technique may date back further, but it’s much less effective than modern-day solutions.

-What’s the largest and best network that allows B2B companies to well…network?
-If you use LinkedIn for professional services lead generation on a regular basis, you’ll probably agree that they're it.
+What’s the most significant and best network that allows B2B companies to do well…network?
+If you regularly use LinkedIn for professional services lead generation, you’ll probably agree that they're it.
 This isn't to say that industry-specific forums and other social networks are unimportant.
 With all the online social channels available today, you shouldn’t put all your eggs in one basket.
-Spending quality time on LinkedIn, however, is worthwhile for a number of reasons.
+Spending quality time on LinkedIn, however, is worthwhile for several reasons.

-Lead generation for professional services firms is best accomplished through the synergy of a variety of well-thought-out, ongoing marketing efforts.
+Lead generation for professional services firms is best accomplished through the synergy of various well-thought-out, ongoing marketing efforts.
 The goal is to get in front of your target audiences (clients and prospects) wherever they are and keep in touch.
-This way, you catch the prospect when they need your services—when they’re ready to make a decision to "seal-the-deal."
+This way, you catch the prospect when they need your services—when they’re ready to decide to "seal the deal."
 At this point, quality clients and pre-qualified leads will jump right into your inbound marketing funnel.

-Traditional prospecting and go/no go practices are difficult to analyze.
-At the prospecting phase, it is not easy to know which messages are on target and which messages are completely missing the boat.
-At the go/no go phase, you cannot quantify the level of a prospect's interest.
-Inbound marketing methods make it possible to determine which messages are resonating with your audience and also gage the level of interest.
+Traditional prospecting and go/no-go practices take time to analyze.
+During the prospecting phase, knowing which messages are on target and which need to be included in the boat is difficult.
+At the go/no-go phase, you cannot quantify a prospect's interest level.
+Inbound marketing methods make it possible to determine which messages resonate with your audience and also gauge the level of interest.
 This post aims to help you set the stages for your firm's inbound marketing funnel.

-Marketing professional services constantly requires content generation.
+Marketing professional services constantly require content generation.
 We are always responding to requests for qualifications and requests for proposals.
 Once we are done, these responses are filed away and referenced for yet another response.
-Why not take a fresh approach with your writing skills?
-Try repurposing proposal content to create eBooks that highlight your firm’s expertise in the markets it serves.
+Why not take a fresh approach to your writing skills?
+Try repurposing proposal content to create eBooks highlighting your firm’s market expertise.
 If you can write great proposals, you can write an eBook that generates leads.

-Let's imagine a prospective client is taking a look at your firm's statement of qualifications.
+Let's imagine a prospective client is looking at your firm's statement of qualifications.
 We'll assume you presented an incredible body of work.
-Your prospect skims through the content and browses through the impressive case study images and admires the incredible layout.
-After looking through the material, the prospective client comes to the conclusion that you are a qualified resource to provide professional services.
+Your prospect skims through the content, browses the impressive case study images, and admires the incredible layout.
+After reviewing the material, the prospective client concludes that you are a qualified resource for professional services.